 This service is available at York referral via a Consultant Gastroenterologist

 The Inflammatory Bowel Disease Team at York Hospital provide a comprehensive range of general and specialist IBD clinical services to the population of York and surrounding area for patients with a diagnosis of IBD.
 This involves in-patient hospital care and out-patient clinics at York Hospital delivered by Consultants and Specialist Nurses.

 Endoscopy - a full range of diagnostic and therapeutic endoscopy service is available, including ERCP (Endoscopic Retrograde Cholangio-Pancreatography) and is accessed either by direct referral to Consultant Physicians, Consultant Surgeons or via the open access endoscopy scheme.

 Endoscopy is undertaken in a dedicated three room endoscopy suite at York Hospital and ERCP in the vascular imaging unit.
 The Endoscopy Unit is recognised by JAG (Joint Advisory Group on Gastrointestinal Endoscopy) for training purposes and participates in the global rating score (GRS).

-Patients with Coeliac Disease are jointly managed by Consultant Gastroenterologists and Dietitians, with a scheduled programme of review.
+Patients with Coeliac Disease are jointly managed by Consultant Gastroenterologists and Specialist Gastroenterology Dietitians, with a scheduled programme of review.
 This includes patients transitioning from paediatric services to adult service

 Liver services are provided by Consultant Physicians and supported by an inpatient Substance Abuse Clinical Nurse Specialist for patients with alcoholic liver disease.
 The Gastroenterologists work closely with their colleagues on the Liver Unit in Leeds for patients requiring transplantation.